mozman/ezdxf/docs/source/render/mesh.rst

 MeshVertexMerger
 ================

-Same functionality as :class:`MeshBuilder`, but creates meshes with unique vertices.
-Resulting meshes have no doublets, but :class:`MeshVertexMerger` needs extra memory for bookkeeping and also does not support transformations.
+Same functionality as :class:`MeshBuilder`, but created meshes with unique vertices and no doublets, but :class:`MeshVertexMerger` needs extra memory for bookkeeping and also does not support transformations.
+Location of merged vertices is the location of the first vertex with the same key.

-This is intended as intermediate object to create a compact mesh and then convert it to :class:`MeshTransformer` to apply transformations to the mesh:
+This class is intended as intermediate object to create a compact meshes and convert them to :class:`MeshTransformer` objects to apply transformations to the mesh:

 .. code-block:: Python